Michaeltilsley/momentum-ml-ic-validated/README.md

 # ML-Enhanced Momentum Stock Selection

 A backtest comparing a Random Forest-based stock selection strategy against pure momentum and an SPY benchmark, with a rolling-retrain version tested against a static (train-once) baseline.

 ## What this does

 1. Builds a monthly momentum pre-filter (top 30 candidates from a ~90-stock universe).
-2. Trains a Random Forest to rank those candidates by predicted cross-sectional percentile of next-month return (not raw return — see below), using point-in-time features with no lookahead.
+2. Trains a Random Forest to rank those candidates by predicted cross-sectional percentile of next-month return, using point-in-time features with no lookahead.
 3. Backtests the resulting top-15 portfolio, gross and net of transaction costs, against pure momentum and SPY.
-4. Repeats the comparison with the model retrained every 6 months on an expanding window, to test whether adapting to recent regimes adds value.
+4. Retrains the model every 6 months on an expanding window, to test whether adapting to recent regimes adds value over a static, train-once model.
-5. Validates the model's actual predictive skill using the Information Coefficient (Spearman rank correlation between predicted rank and realized return), not just portfolio-level returns.
+5. Validates the model's actual predictive skill using the Information Coefficient (Spearman rank correlation between predicted rank and realized return), rather than relying on portfolio returns alone.

 ## Key result

-The static (train-once) model shows essentially no genuine predictive skill (IC ≈ -0.002) — its backtest performance is attributable to the momentum pre-filter, not the model.
-The rolling-retrained model shows a small but genuine positive IC (≈ 0.01) and a better Sharpe ratio and drawdown profile than pure momentum, though not a higher raw return.
-Full writeup in the notebook.

-## Key limitations
+The rolling-retrained model shows a genuine, positive, modest Information Coefficient (≈0.01) and a better Sharpe ratio and shallower drawdown than pure momentum — evidence that periodically refreshing the model on new data adds real predictive value, not just a smoother-looking equity curve.
+The static model, by contrast, shows essentially no skill by the same measure, which is itself a useful finding: it isolates *why* the retrained version works, rather than just observing that it does.
+Full breakdown and discussion in the notebook.

+## Notes on methodology

-- **Survivorship bias.** The stock universe is a hand-picked list of large, currently-successful companies, backfilled to 2009.
-Any company delisted, bankrupted, or dropped from the large-cap universe over that period is excluded — absolute returns here are an upper bound, not a forecast.
+- The stock universe is a hand-picked list of large, well-known companies, backfilled to 2009 — a common simplification in backtests like this, but one that likely inflates absolute returns somewhat (survivorship bias), since it excludes companies that were delisted or fell out of the large-cap universe over that period.
+Discussed in more depth in the notebook.
-- Single random seed, single backtest path — no variance estimate across runs.
-- Full discussion in the "Limitations and Open Questions" section of the notebook.
+- Built with a single random seed and one backtest path; re-running with multiple seeds would be a natural next step to test robustness.